-Air transportation taxes.
-For amounts paid during 2003, the tax on the use of international air travel facilities is \$13.40 for flights that begin or end in the United States or \$6.70 for domestic segments that begin or end in Alaska or Hawaii (applies only to departures).
+Use of international air travel facilities.
+The tax on use of international air travel facilities has increased for amounts paid during 2005 to:

+- \$14.10 per person for flights that begin or end in the United States or - \$7.00 per person for domestic segments that begin or end in Alaska or Hawaii (applies only to departures).